ravermeister/lastfmtube/readme.md

 e.g. remove [unnknown] from all Song Titles.
   - __conf/lasttube.db__ this is the sqlite Database (will be created automatically)
-  - __themes__ place new themes into this directory. (theming is untested) simply copy an existing theme directory and rename it to your new theme name (and adjust settings.ini as needed)
+  - __themes__ place new themes into this directory. (theming is untested) simply copy an existing theme directory and rename it to your new theme name (and adjust `settings.json` as needed)
   - __locale__ here you can localize the Strings. currently supported langs: english and german to create a new language, copy an existing language file and rename it to the country specific code, e.g. locale_nl.properties for netherland.